YellPika/constraint-rules/README.md

 plusZero = ...
 ```

 then type checking can absolutely loop forever.
-However, non-termination is not guaranteed either in these cases since GHC takes over in between every rule application and might shrink or solve all the generated constraints.
+However, non-termination is not guaranteed either in these cases since GHC takes over in between every rule application and might shrink or solve all the remaining constraints.